Non-Trivial Steenrod Squares on Prime, Hyperbolic and Satellite Knots: Introduction

-The strategy of proof is the following.
-In Section $2$, we review the results of Wilson and Levine and Zemke \cite{MR3122052,MR4041014} showing that ribbon concordances induce split injections on Khovanov homology.
-In Section $3$, we prove the analogue of this theorem for reduced Khovanov homology.
-In Section 4, we show that any knot is ribbon concordant to a prime knot \cites{MR621991,MR542689}.
-In Section 5, we collect various results about the naturality of Steenrod squares with respect to births, Reidemeister moves and saddle maps and the behavior of Khovanov stable homotopy type under connected sums.
-In Section $6$ we show that the non triviality of Steenrod squares on composite knots constructed by Lipshitz-Sarkar \cite[Corollary 1.4]{TylerLawsonRobertLipshitz} and \cite[Corollary 3.1]{MR3966803} propagates to the non-triviality of Steenrod squares on the Khovanov homology of prime knots. \\
+The organization of the paper is the following.
+In Section \ref{KhandRibbon}, we review the results of Wilson and Levine and Zemke \cite{MR3122052,MR4041014} showing that ribbon concordances induce split injections on Khovanov homology.
+In Section \ref{Basepoint}, we prove the analogue of this theorem for reduced Khovanov homology.
+In Section \ref{KnotsP}, we show that any knot is ribbon concordant to a prime knot, following the arguments in \cites{MR621991,MR542689}.
+In Section \ref{Steenrod}, we collect various results about the naturality of Steenrod squares with respect to births, Reidemeister moves and saddle maps and the behavior of the Khovanov stable homotopy type under connected sums.
+In Section \ref{Proof} we show that the nontriviality of Steenrod squares on composite knots constructed by Lipshitz-Sarkar \cite[Corollary 1.4]{TylerLawsonRobertLipshitz} and \cite[Corollary 3.1]{MR3966803} propagates to the nontriviality of Steenrod squares on the Khovanov homology of prime knots.
+In Section \ref{Hyp} we prove Theorem \ref{Hyper} using results of Silver and Whitten \cite{Silver}.
+In Section \ref{SatelliteKnots} we prove Theorem \ref{Satellite} using results of Livingston \cite{MR625818}.\\

+\textbf{Acknowledgements} The author would like to thank his advisor Robert Lipshitz, as well as Danny Ruberman for pointing out Theorem~\ref{Hyper}, Chuck Livingston for pointing out his construction of ribbon concordances to prime knots that leads to Theorem \ref{Satellite}, and the anonymous referee for their careful reading that improved the exposition.